IAD - BOS

 • Which airlines offer Wi-Fi service onboard planes from Washington Dulles Airport to Boston?

-Delta, JetBlue, and American Airlines offer inflight Wi-Fi service on the Washington Dulles Airport to Boston flight route.
+JetBlue, Delta, American Airlines, and Lufthansa offer inflight Wi-Fi service on the Washington Dulles Airport to Boston flight route.

 • Which aircraft models fly most regularly from Washington Dulles Airport to Boston?

-The Embraer 175 is the aircraft model that flies most regularly on the Washington Dulles Airport to Boston flight route.
+The Boeing 737-900 is the aircraft model that flies most regularly on the Washington Dulles Airport to Boston flight route.

 • Which airline alliances offer flights from Washington Dulles Airport to Boston?

-Star Alliance is the only airline alliance operating flights between Washington Dulles Airport and Boston.
+SkyTeam, and Star Alliance are the airline alliances operating flights between Washington Dulles Airport and Boston, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Washington Dulles Airport to Boston?